 Methods recommended to control DPM emissions are very effective in reducing DPM emissions and impacts, with CalEEMod demonstrating that use of the mitigation provides a substantial reduction in DPM emissions.
 Most construction equipment is in the process of being converted to the cleaner diesel fleet requirements as part of California regulations and cleaner, Tier 4 equipment is reasonably available throughout California.
 Studies by the SCAQMD (SCAQMD 2023) indicate that a 2021 inventory of construction equipment shows that while many Tier 0 to Tier 3 engines are still in use, Tier 4 engines are readily available comprising the largest group of equipment in use.
 The availability of Tier 4 engines is prevalent (the largest category) for engine categories in all horsepower ranges, indicating a high degree of availability.
-The CalEEMod model shows that DPM emissions would be reduced, due to the prevalence of Tier 4 equipment being used today, by about 65 percent (reductions from Tier 3 to Tier 4 are about 85%, but as there are some Tier 4 already in the population of construction equipment, requiring Tier 4 only gives about a 65% reduction), with cancer risk reduced as shown in Table 4.3.15.
+The CalEEMod model shows that DPM emissions would be reduced, due to the prevalence of Tier 4 equipment being used today, by about 65 percent, with cancer risk reduced as shown in Table 4.3.15.
 In addition, the large reduction in fugitive dust associated with mitigation measure AQ.1-1 also substantially reduces risks.
 With the use of cleaner construction equipment and fugitive dust measures, cancer and chronic risks would be reduced below the thresholds and impacts would be less than significant with mitigation (Class II).